-POLICY GOAL 2.9: Juvenile court jurisdiction aligns with international human rights standards.
+POLICY GOAL 2.9: Juvenile court jurisdiction provides for a developmentally appropriate response.

 To ensure the provision of a developmentally appropriate response, all minors under 18 should be afforded the child-centered and rehabilitative-focused services that are connected to the juvenile justice system.
 This policy further protects CSE minors who have disproportionately higher rates of juvenile justice involvement for offenses related to their victimization or offenses committed as a result of other life circumstances.